GhoulKingR/portfolio-exercise/README.md

 # Running this project locally

-To run this application on your machine run these lines in the terminal:
+To run this application on your machine run these lines in your terminal:
 ```bash
 # clone this project
 git clone https://github.com/GhoulKingR/portfolio-exercise.git